dlitorja/2025-GSAP-Portfolio-Site/PROJECT_PLAN.md

 ## ✅ Sign-Off

 **Development Phase:** COMPLETE ✅
-**Deployment Phase:** COMPLETE ✅
+**Deployment Phase:** COMPLETE ✅ (All issues resolved)
-**External Services:** COMPLETE ✅ (Prismic, Supabase, GitHub)
+**External Services:** COMPLETE ✅ (Prismic, Supabase, GitHub, Resend)
 **Beta Launch:** LIVE at beta.litorja.com 🚀
-**CMS Integration:** COMPLETE ✅ (Site Settings fully managed)
+**CMS Integration:** COMPLETE ✅ (All custom types created)
-**Content Migration:** IN PROGRESS 🔄 (30% complete)
+**Content Migration:** READY 🔄 (35% complete - awaiting content entry)
+**Deployment Status:** STABLE ✅ (Builds succeed, optional features graceful)
-**Ready for:** Remaining content entry (About page, Projects, Blog posts)
+**Ready for:** Push custom types to Prismic, then add content
-**Next Action:** Create remaining custom types and add content in Prismic
+**Next Action:** Run Slice Machine to push custom types, then begin content entry

 The technical foundation is complete and live!
 The beta site is fully functional at **beta.litorja.com** with working Prismic CMS integration.
-Site Settings, navigation, hero section, footer, and SEO metadata are all managed through Prismic without code deployments.
-Next step is to add the remaining content (About, Projects, Blog).
-You're making excellent progress! 🎉
+ALL custom types have been created (Site Settings, About, Project, Blog Post).
+Deployment issues have been resolved - site builds successfully even without optional API keys.
+Navigation styling is fixed.
+Next step is to push the custom types to Prismic using Slice Machine, then add your content! 🎉

 ---